Home » Heirloom Recipes » Family Recipes » Rhubarb Juice Recipe | 5 Ingredients (Easy Homemade)

 • Rinse the rhubarb stalks thoroughly and trim off the ends.
 Chop into 1-inch pieces, discarding any leaves.

-• Bring 10 cups of water to a boil in a large pot.
-Add chopped rhubarb, reduce heat, cover, and simmer for 15 minutes until soft.
+• In a large pot over medium-high heat, bring 10 cups of water to a rolling boil.
+Add chopped rhubarb, reduce heat to medium-low, cover, and simmer for 15 minutes until rhubarb is very soft.

 • Remove from heat.
-Stir in cream of tartar.
-Cover and let sit at room temperature for 24 hours to allow flavor and color to develop.
+Once warm (not hot), stir in cream of tartar.
+Cover and let steep at room temperature for 24 hours.

-• Using a fine mesh strainer or cheesecloth, strain the juice into a large bowl or pitcher.
-Press the pulp with the back of a spoon to extract all the liquid.
+• After 24 hours, strain the mixture through a fine mesh sieve or cheesecloth into a large bowl or pitcher, pressing the pulp to extract all the juice.

-• Stir in lemon juice and sugar.
-Adjust sweetness to taste.
+• Stir in fresh lemon juice and granulated sugar, starting with ½ cup and adjusting to taste.

 Notes